slevu/vadim/README.md

 Code and simulated data for the manuscript **Influence of mRNA Covid-19 vaccine dosing interval on the risk of myocarditis** by Le Vu et al.

+## Requirements
+This script has been developed and tested with R version 4.2.1 on Windows 10 Entreprise.
+The following packages are needed to execute the functions: `install.packages(c("rstan", "StanHeaders", "Rcpp", "reshape2"))`.

+## Background

+- We are analyzing a matched case-control study with essentially two covariates, first $V$ the recent exposure to a vaccine dose (binary variable), and $X$ a continuous time interval that represents spacing between previous and current dose.
+    - While the recent exposure is a risk factor in itself, we state that the time interval only acts as a risk factor conditional on recent exposure.
+    - The hypothesis for the research question is that shorter spacing between doses increase the risk of being a case in people recently vaccinated (i.e. exposed).
+    - We will quantify the relation by either categorizing $X$ or modelling it continuously.

 ```r
 knitr::read_chunk("functions.R")